 • Ability: Thunder Dash

-• Playstyle: Push, stun, eliminate, repeat
+• Playstyle: Push, stun, eliminate, repeat.
+You’re the entry fragger.

-• Knife usage: High — dash-stun into double knife is your primary close-range combo
+• Knife usage: High — dash-stun into double knife is your primary close-range combo.

-• Best maps: Tight maps with corridors and corners
+• Best maps: Tight maps with corridors and corners.

 The Phantom